biblibre/omeka-s-module-Search/README.md

 The Search module  does not replace the default search page neither the default search engine.
 So the theme should be updated.

+The form `Api` is not a true form, but it may be used to search quickly in the base with the same query format than the api.
+A page should be created to map the Omeka metadata and the name of the indexed fields.

 Indexation
 ----------